 After the conclusion of World War II, the military industrial complex truly began to produce some simply amazing technological breakthroughs.
 As countries around the globe were engaged in a competition to produce the best technologies the fastest we began to see the inventions of man-portable missiles, spy satellites, and a plethora of other gadgets that are still used in today’s combat operations.

 Critically examining the inventions and uses of these technologies helps to gauge the level of technological advancement in modern warfare.
 These often impersonal devices can bring about changed feelings towards war on the global stage.
-The issues of sovereigntycomplete and exclusive control of all the people and property within a territory and civilian casualties are at the forefront of such discussions, and should be considered when examining the following technologies.
+The issues of sovereignty and civilian casualties are at the forefront of such discussions, and should be considered when examining the following technologies.

 Rocket Propelled Grenade (RPG) – Coming to prominence shortly after World War II, the RPG is a shoulder-fired anti-tank weapon, firing rockets equipped with an explosive warhead.
 While the accuracy will only remain intact within a few hundred feet of firing, it is easily portable while still maintaining the same explosive force as a stick of dynamite upon impact (Speck, 2012).